- If you are not prepared to do trimming and cutting and you are running stock suspension then you’ll be limited to a

 Also, depending on how big you go, you’ll feel a drop in pull-off performance as well due to the heavier tires needing to be pulled along.
-It might not even be more than 4kg heavier per wheel, however, this makes is a big difference in torque and if you decide to go bigger than 33” then re-gearing of diffs should definitely happen.
+It might not even be more than 4kg heavier per wheel, however, this makes a big difference in torque, and if you decide to go bigger than 33” then re-gearing of diffs should definitely happen.

 33” With Suspension Kits